Remove temporary and duplicate files with CCleaner

-In Windows Vista, 7 and 8, you can select Thumbnail Cache if you recently deleted hundreds of photos or videos, otherwise Windows will just rebuild the same previews of the same photos and videos you already have on your computer.
+In Windows Vista, 7, 8 and 8.1, you can select Thumbnail Cache if you recently deleted hundreds of photos or videos, otherwise Windows will just rebuild the same previews of the same photos and videos you already have on your computer.

 If your computer is not connected to a local network (LAN) that uses Workgroups or Domain, select Network Passwords.
 These are stored user names and passwords that connect to remote printers and file shares.
 Without any file and printer sharing, there is no need to keep those credentials.

-Please note that you should close Internet browsers before moving on to the next step!
+Please note that you should close Internet browsers before moving on to the next step.

 For other types of applications, it is usually safe to select all items.